cvzi/ScreenshotTile/README.md

 >   Modify or delete the contents of your internal storage/USB storage

 This is required to save the screenshot files on the internal storage of your device.
+Since Android 10 Q this permission is no longer used.

 #### [`android.permission.FOREGROUND_SERVICE`](https://developer.android.com/reference/android/Manifest.permission#FOREGROUND_SERVICE)